droideveloper/RESTful/README.md

 and by passing methods args on your registeration in array `["get", "post", "put", "delete"]` you are allowed to manipulate proper methods or register only your needs.
 P.S. ( as defaults all registered )

-supports some default query options:
+supports some default query options;

 - for array Response:
   * select=property1,property2 (any property of model itself and some extras: id, href, createdAt, updatedAt)